 Flavors: Black pepper, blackcurrant, blackberry, chocolate.
-Basically a combination of dark fruits with nice spice to it.
+Basically a combination of dark fruits with a nice spice to it.

-Food pairing: Red meats, braised meats and hearty stews.
+Food pairing: Red meats, braised meats, and hearty stews.

 So there is a breakdown of 7 common varieties of red wine.
-Hopefully this will give you a better idea to help nail down what type of wine your guests will enjoy.
+Hopefully, this will give you a better idea to help nail down what type of wine your guests will enjoy.
 If someone is unsure what they want then asking a few qualifying questions to your guests can help you pick out the best one for them.
 Questions like: